- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 Managing add-ons and extensions in other office suites

-Although we're focusing on the Office add-ins platform here, it's helpful to have some context by comparing it with other office suites and their extension managementbecause the general philosophy is similar.
+Although we focus here on the Office add-ins platform, it is helpful to have context by comparing it with other office suites and their extension management , because the general philosophy is similar.

 COM add-ins and add-ins in classic Microsoft Office

-When you select an item from the list, the following are displayed: its details at the bottom of the window.
-A typical example is the add-on.
-FoxitReader PDF Creator, which is optionally added when installing Foxit Reader and which incorporates an additional tab or buttons to create and manipulate PDFs from Word.
+Selecting an item from the list displays its details at the bottom of the window.
+A typical example is the FoxitReader PDF Creator add-on , which is optionally added when installing Foxit Reader and includes an additional tab or buttons for creating and manipulating PDFs from Word.

-At the bottom of this window there is an area called Managewith a drop-down menu and a button To go… which allows you to manage a specific type of extension: activate, deactivate, or remove them.
-Not all add-ons add visible buttons or tabs; This depends entirely on how the developer designed them..
+At the bottom of this window is an area called Manage , with a drop-down menu and a Go… button that allows you to manage a specific type of extension: activate, deactivate, or remove them.
+Not all add-ons add visible buttons or tabs; this depends entirely on how the developer designed them.

 Extensions in LibreOffice Calc